 - "Life in Congress: The Member Perspective," (March 2013) focuses on the job of Members of the House of Representatives from the legislator’s perspective.
 It offers the first view of the challenges lawmakers face in managing the demands of constituents, interacting with colleagues, overseeing a staff, and still having a home life.

-- "Life in Congress: Job Satisfaction and Engagement of House and Senate Staff," (coming July 2013) will reveal what House and Senate value most about their workplace.
+- "Life in Congress: Job Satisfaction and Engagement of House and Senate Staff," (September 2013) will reveal what House and Senate value most about their workplace.

 Additionally, CMF and SHRM will offer specialized training sessions to congressional staff in 2014 to assist staff in aligning work and life issues.
 CMF and SHRM also will conduct research in 2014 building case studies and identifying best practices in work-flex policies in House and Senate offices.

 To help offices manage recent changes in their budgets and staff benefits, CMF conducted a survey of House and Senate Chiefs of Staff and District/State Directors in November-December 2013.
 The resulting data was presented to senior managers in a one-hour webinar that discussed the findings, their implications on staff retention and the work environment, and options for managers to address and manage these changes.
 Read more